 So my friend had finally planned a solo trip; but all she could say was “what if they don’t speak English?”

-I am not saying you won’t need to know the language of the place you are travelling to.
-You might need to have a map translated in your language and have information about a taxi service that comprehends your language.
-Nevertheless when you have planned to travel to a place where culture and language is different and new to you; some pro traveler tips can come handy.
+I am not saying you won’t need to know the language of the place you are traveling to.
+You might need to have a map translated into your language and have information about a taxi service that comprehends your language.

-At least learn to say please, thank you, hello, ask directions for hospital, hotels and restaurant.
+At least learn to say please, thank you, hello, ask directions for hospitals, hotels and restaurants.

 Use signs or gestures to communicate your message.
 Be careful, because some gestures can be offensive in some cultures…which is why learn to say “sorry” in the native language to avoid the insult.

-Your important information must be translated in local language; in case of emergency locals can use it to contact concerned person or family.
-Remember to get address of your stay, telephone number, your blood group, allergies if any, your name and emergency contact person’s information to be translated.
+Your important information must be translated in local language; in case of emergency, locals can use it to contact the concerned person or family.
+Remember to get the address of your stay, telephone number, your blood group, allergies if any, your name and emergency contact person’s information to be translated.

 Try looking up the web for commonly used phrases; this helps, PROMISE!
 Print and carry it with you.

-Go to your App Store/Play Store and download one of many translation application for easy translations on the go.
+Go to your App Store/Play Store and download one of many free translation apps for easy translations on the go.

-Make your hotel receptionist, porter, everyday grocery store guy, barista at coffee shop your friend to help you learn the necessary phrases and adapt local culture quickly.
+Make your hotel receptionist, porter, everyday grocery store guy, the barista at a coffee shop your friend to help you learn the necessary phrases and adapt to local culture quickly.

 My personal favorite!!!

-It’s fun and easy; draw pictures to communicate
+It’s fun and easy; to draw pictures to communicate.